tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

   in next-block execution model).

-If the Application decides to keep the next-block execution model, it will not provide any data in `ResponsePrepareProposal`, other than an optionally modified transaction list.
+If the Application decides to keep the next-block execution model, it will not provide any data in `ResponsePrepareProposal`, other than a potentially modified transaction list.
+The Application may choose to perform immediate execution even in next-block execution mode, however same-block execution mode *requires* immediate execution.

 In the long term, the execution model will be set in a new boolean parameter *same_block* in `ConsensusParams`.